Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Theoretical background

-The Galerkin-projection ROM with two independent modal bases is defined by the system of ODEs in eqs.~\eqref{eq:Galerkin_momentum} and~\eqref{eq:Galerkin_energy}.
-For problem closure, two independent orthonormal bases for velocity and temperature must be supplied.
-A procedure to obtain compliant bases using the controllability Gramian of the linearized system is provided in \S\ref{sec:adjoint}.
+The Galerkin-projection ROM with two independent modal bases is defined by the system of ODEs in eqs.~\eqref{eq:Galerkin_momentum} and~\eqref{eq:Galerkin_energy}. {To complete the formulation}, two independent orthonormal bases for velocity and temperature must be supplied. {A procedure to obtain compliant bases is provided in \S\ref{sec:adjoint}.}